 Seasonal gate closures

-As a nature reserve, we have to occasionally limit access to certain areas to protect nesting birds or special wildlife habitats.
+As a nature reserve, we occasionally have to limit access to certain areas to protect nesting birds or special wildlife habitats.
 Please stay on the marked paths and trails and look out for signs - they are there to protect both you and the wildlife.

 The 4/5 path is closed to the public between August and March to minimise disturbance to post-breeding moulting ducks.
 Please respect the wildlife on site - do not go through closed gates.